gradlab/abx-race-2021/notes/README.md

 - Probability of receiving a prescription given a visit (stratified by antibiotic-appropriateness) - these don't differ, I think
 - Visit rates (stratified by antibiotic-appropriateness) - these should differ

+I think we should just report a table like this:

 ```
 +------------------------------------------------+
 | RACE/ETH | ABX/YEAR | ABX/VISIT | VISITS/YEAR  |